TarikEl/DoseCalcs/docs/source/Commands.rst

     /SourceData/setSourceGenerationData [Events Data number] [Force Positions Generation] [Force Energies Generation] [Force MomDirs Generation]

 ex : /SourceData/useDataGenerationFiles 10000 yes yes yes

+The data files nomenclature used by DoseCalcs is based on four principal inputs such as data type, distribution name, a value related to this distribution and events number to generate.
+As a consequence, the file name is constructed in the same manner either for creation during data generation or for reading during simulation process.
+This nomenclature is used to know clearly which data file to use for the simulation, as well as avoiding the simulation of the same data with the same name.

+Setting this command means that the data generation is activated, then for generation run mode the data will be generated and saved to data files, and for calculation the events initial data will be read from the data files where the name of file is constructed by the same manner when its created.
+The direct events data simulation without needs to data files can be done just by unsetting this commands.

+During simulation, each thread or rank read the data files and fills the position, energy and momentum arrays of size equal to the events number entrusted to this thread or rank.
+Then it reads the appropriate lines from the data files, in order to avoid the recurrence of an event's simulation with the same initial data.
+In consequence, it is recommended that the total number of simulated events by all threads must be equal or less than the number of lines in the data files.
+Note that each line in a data file corresponds to an event position, energy or momentum direction.

 Source Data Visualization
 ++++++++++++++++++++++++++